Account & Settings

 User Roles and Permissions

-Belvak PM uses a role-based access control (RBAC) system to determine what each user can see and do.
-Every user account is assigned exactly one role, and each role carries a set of permissions that govern access across the entire platform.
+Belvak PM uses roles to determine what each user can see and do.
+Every user account is assigned exactly one role, and each role carries a set of permissions across the workspace.

 Creating custom roles